mozilla/addons-server/docs/topics/development/dependency_management.md

 ## Node.js Dependencies

 Node.js dependencies are managed using npm.
-Similar to Python dependencies, Node.js dependencies are installed into the `/deps` directory.

-- **Environment Variables**: Environment variables are set for Node.js CLIs to ensure that dependencies are installed in the `/deps` directory.
-This includes setting paths for `NPM_CONFIG_PREFIX` and `NPM_CACHE_DIR`.

 - **Caching Mechanism**: Node.js dependencies are also cached using Docker build stages.
 Internal npm cache folders are cached to avoid re-downloading packages unnecessarily.